Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Oktober 2024 23.29.59 UTC
+- WIB: Minggu, 20 Oktober 2024 00.24.00 UTC
-- WITA: Minggu, 20 Oktober 2024 00.29.59 UTC
+- WITA: Minggu, 20 Oktober 2024 01.24.00 UTC
-- WIT: Minggu, 20 Oktober 2024 01.29.59 UTC
+- WIT: Minggu, 20 Oktober 2024 02.24.00 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature